 The pros of nurseries include:

-- They give your child lots of opportunities to learn and play with other children.
+- Lots of opportunities to learn and play with other children.

 - They will always be open, so there is less risk of being let down by a poorly nanny or childminder

-- They have long opening times which can be beneficial for office hours
+- Long opening times which can be beneficial for office hours

 Some of the cons might include: